Zofux/FiveM-Status-Discord-Bot/README.md

 # FiveM-Status-Discord-Bot by Zofux

+# Do not put this in you resources, this is ment to run outside of your server and will not work if you try to run it of your server

 FiveM server status bot, this will display how many users are online in your server thru the status of a discord bot.
 Please try to find out why your code is not working your self before trying to contact me because this a really simply project and should not be hard to understand.